thofisch/doc-api/docs/http.md

 When designing a RESTful API delivered over HTTP, it is important to maintain a high degree of visibility.
 This will let the API benefit from existing software and infrastructure for features that you would otherwise have to build yourself.

+!!! info
-> Visibility means that one component of an architecture can monitor (and even participate in) the interaction between other components of the same architecture
+    Visibility means that one component of an architecture can monitor (and even participate in) the interaction between other components of the same architecture

 Luckily HTTP is an application-level protocol designed to keep communication between clients and servers visible.

 HTTP defines operations for transferring representations between clients and servers, eliminating the need for application-specific operations (e.g. *createBooking*, *changeBooking*, etc.).

+!!! tip
     Using the capabilities of HTTP means that caches, proxies, firewalls, etc., can monitor and participate in the protocol.

+## Visibility

 For better visibility: